Star Wars: The Force Awakens: Music

 In July 2013, John Williams was confirmed to return to compose the sequel trilogy, beginning with The Force Awakens.
 He began working on the film in December 2014, and by June 2015 had been through most of the film reels, working on a daily basis.
 In May 2015, Williams said he would return to themes from the previous films, such as those for Luke, Leia, and Han, in ways that "there are a few that I think are important and will seem very much a part of the fabric of the piece in a positive and constructive way."
 He said that working with Abrams was similar to the process he went through with Lucas in the earlier films.

 Recording sessions for The Force Awakens began in June 2015 at the Sony Pictures Studios' Barbra Streisand Scoring Stage in Culver City, with William Ross conducting most of the music.
 The first day of recording was June 1, 2015.
 Williams attended the sessions and conducted the remainder of the recordings in Los Angeles.

 The score was recorded in 12 sessions within a five-month period between June and mid-November.
-The 90-piece orchestra recorded 175 minutes of music; however, Abrams reedited the film, which discarded, modified, or rerecorded the score's part for nearly an hour.
+The 90-piece orchestra recorded 175 minutes of music; however, Abrams re-edited the film, which discarded, modified, or re-recorded the score's part for nearly an hour.
 Williams' theme for Snoke was recorded by a 24-voice men's chorus.
 Gustavo Dudamel conducted the opening and end title music for the film at Williams' behest.
 Recording of the score was completed on November 14, 2015.
 The film's soundtrack was released by Walt Disney Records on December 18, 2015.
 Williams' score is more than two hours long.

 Lin-Manuel Miranda and Abrams contributed music to the film's cantina scene.
 Abrams met Miranda at a performance of his Broadway musical Hamilton, where Miranda jokingly offered to compose cantina music, should it be needed.
 Unknown to Miranda, Williams had previously told Abrams that he did not want to compose the music for that scene, wanting to focus on the orchestral score.
 Abrams then contacted Miranda, and the two collaborated on the music for the scene over a period of two months.